EspressoSystems/espresso-sequencer/doc/zk-integration.md

         }
     }

-    /// Updates the state of the rollup if the Espresso finality gadget looses liveness. function updateStateBackupSequencingMode(commTxsRollup, newVMState) virtual {
+    /// Updates the state of the rollup if the Espresso finality gadget loses liveness. function updateStateBackupSequencingMode(commTxsRollup, newVMState) virtual {
       bytes[] publicInputs = [
         previousVMState,